 Learn from Livie

-Multisystemic Smooth Muscle Dysfunction Syndrome (MSMDS) is a disease that affects all the organs in the body that depend on smooth muscle cells for proper function.
-MSMDS is rare, but has a very high risk of early death when present.
-The disease is caused by changes in a gene that is critical specifically in vascular smooth muscle cells (a special type of smooth muscle cell that lines blood vessels).
-This gene, ACTA2, causes MSMDS when the genetic code for one of the amino acids in the ACTA2 protein, arginine at position 179 (p.Arg179) causes a change to another amino acid.
+Smooth Muscle Dysfunction Syndrome (SMDS) is a disease that affects all the organs in the body that depend on smooth muscle cells for proper function.
+SMDS is rare, but has a very high risk of early death when present.
+The disease is caused by changes in a gene that is critical specifically in vascular smooth muscle cells – specialized smooth muscle cells that lines blood vessels.
+This gene, ACTA2, causes SMDS when the genetic code for one of the amino acids in the ACTA2 protein, the arginine at position 179, is changed to another amino acid.

 Watch below to hear Dr. Milewicz’s TEDx talk where she talks about children like Livie